The Projection Games Conjecture and the Hardness of Approximation of super-SAT and related problems: Introduction

 Next, we argue that a YES case of $\lc$ maps to a YES case of $\ssat$.
-For soundness proof we need to show that a NO instance of $\lc$ maps to a NO case of $\ssat$.
-Instead, we give a contrapositive argument.

-In the $\ell_1$ norm we show that if there exists a consistent non-trivial super-assignment of norm less than $g$ then there exists a labeling of the vertices such that a certain fraction of the $B$-vertices do not have total disagreement.
+If there exists a labeling that satisfies all edges then we can construct an assignment such that each variable is assigned a single value in every test, yielding a consistent super-assignment of norm 1 (Lemma \ref{lem:complete}).